 "Access line" means a circuit providing exchange service between a customer's standard network interface and a serving switching center.

 "Affiliate" means an entity that directly or indirectly owns or controls, is owned or controlled by, or is under common ownership or control with, another entity.

+"Affiliated interest" means a person or corporation as defined in RCW 80.16.010.

 "Ancillary services" means all local service features excluding basic service.